Mary B. Short, Ph.D.

 College of Human Sciences and Humanities

-Dr. Short's program of research focuses on the promotion of health in adolescent and young adults.
-She focuses on understanding the mechanism by which people engage or do not engage in health behaviors.
-This research is based on the integration of theories of health behavior and developmental models.
-One of her primary interests is sexual health in adolescents and young adults, with many projects related to decreasing risk behavior, fostering development of healthy behaviors, and examining the role of parents in promoting the health of their children.
+Dr. Short's program of research focuses on pediatric health psychology.
+Her main focus is on the promotion of health in adolescent and young adults, especially the mechanism by which people engage or do not engage in health behaviors.
+This research is based on the integration of theories of health behaviors (vaccinations, sexual risk, and mental health).
+She examines the variables associated with fostering development of healthy behaviors, including parental variables and parental behaviors.

 She has experience conducting cognitive and behavioral interventions with adults, teens, and children.
 Her clinical specialty areas include behavioral parent training interventions for child disruptive behaviors, and child behavior therapy treatment of child and adolescent anxiety and mood disorders.

 Dr. Short has had an active research lab for the past 15 years, and she involves both

 graduates and undergraduates in her research projects.
 Further, students publish and